-We also observe that the shifted exponential distribution considered in the previous section is in fact a limiting case of a convolution of exponentials.
+We also observe that the shifted-exponential distribution considered in the previous section is in fact a limiting case of a convolution of exponentials.
 By the law of large numbers, the sum of a large number of independent exponential random variables will be approximately constant with a mean equal to the sum of the means.
-In particular, suppose that one exponential random variable has mean 1-d, while the sum of the remaining n-1 independent exponential random variables is fixed at d < 1, and we let $n \to \infty$ while ensuring that each individual exponential among the n-1 is asymptotically negligible.
-Then the sum of all n exponentials approaches the shifted exponential distribution.
+In particular, suppose that one exponential random variable has mean 1-d, while the sum of the remaining n-1 independent exponential random variables is fixed at d < 1, and we let $n \rightarrow \infty$ while ensuring that each individual exponential among the n-1is asymptotically negligible.
+Then, the sum of all n exponentials approaches the shifted-exponential distribution.

 We now consider a convolution of exponentials with a given SCV $c^2 < 1$ .
-We can achieve any SCV value between 1/n and 1 with a convolution of n exponentials; e.g., see Aldous and Shepp (1987).
+We can achieve any SCV value between 1/n and 1 with a convolution of n exponentials, e.g., see Aldous and Shepp (1987).
 If we restrict attention to n = 2, there are only two parameters, which we can match to the mean and the SCV.
-We get the equations
+We get the equations with the constraints $\lambda_1 < \lambda_2$ and $0.5 < c^2 < 1$ .
+That yields a quadratic equation for $\lambda_1^{-1}$ in terms of $c^2$ .